List of Late Night with Jimmy Fallon games and sketches: Wax On, Wax Off

-Two audience members compete, at least one male.
-One of the contestants tries to answer trivia questions; each correct answer earns the team $100, but for each incorrect answer, the non-answerer has a portion of his chest hair removed with hot wax.
-Unfortunately, all of the questions are in obscure Jeopardy!-like categories such as "Latvian Prime Ministers", "13th-Century South American Architecture", and "Much Ado About 'Quantum Mechanics'" ("you'll notice 'quantum mechanics' is in quotes", says Jimmy).
-The last regular question is played in the "double trouble" format, where two portions of hair are at stake.
-The question is usually in the category "Numbers", and the question is usually "I'm thinking of a number between 1 and 1000 – what is it?"
-(After the contestant gives his guess, Jimmy offers him the chance to change his guess.
-After doing so, Jimmy reveals the correct number was actually their first guess.)
-The "lightning round" features categories flashing by quickly, with easy categories like music, TV, and movies being skipped over for another difficult category at the end.
+Two audience members (including at least one male) participated as a team: one contestant is tasked with answering trivia questions, with each correct answer awarding $100 to the team.
+If they answer incorrectly, their partner must have a portion of his chest hair removed with a hot wax strip as a penalty.
+However, all of the questions are obscure, Jeopardy!-like clues where the contestants are never able to provide a correct response, with categories as "13th Century South American Architecture", "Much Ado About 'Quantum Mechanics'" (with "quantum mechanics" in quotation marks), "Sri Lankan Prime Ministers", and "Other, Lesser Known Sri Lankan Prime Ministers".

+The second-last question is a "Double Trouble" round worth $200 (but requiring two strips of hair to be pulled for an incorrect answer), which usually has the category "Numbers", and simply asks the contestant to think of a number between 1 and 1000.
+After the contestant makes a guess, Fallon gives them an opportunity to change their answer, only to reveal that the correct number was actually their first guess.
+The "Lightning Round" features categories flashing by quickly, with easy categories like music, TV, and movies being skipped over for another difficult category at the end.
 As a consolation prize, the contestants are given "Ed Zeppelin" T-shirts (also a prize in the "Wheel of Game Shows" game) and a 24-pack of Nad's body hair removal strips.
 To date, no one has answered a single question correctly.

 The person being waxed in the installment that aired May 15, 2011, was New York Jets center Nick Mangold.